 Who is John Grieve?

-Professor John Grieve CBE, QBE, QPM, BA (Hons), M. Phil is a former Deputy Assistant Commissioner in the Metropolitan Police and widely acknowledged as one of the most distinguished police leader of his generation.
-Whether working as the Head of Racial and Violent Crime Task Force, Grieve provided inspirational leadership and an assured grasp of policy, as well as demonstrating a shrewd understanding of both national and local politics.
+Professor John Grieve CBE, QPM, BA (Hons), M. Phil is a former Deputy Assistant Commissioner in the Metropolitan Police and widely acknowledged as one of the most distinguished police leaders of his generation.
+Whether working as the Head of the Racial and Violent Crimes Task Force or as Head of Counter-Terrorism, Grieve provided inspirational leadership and an assured grasp of policy, as well as demonstrating a shrewd understanding of both national and local politics.

 It is this vision that provides the guiding principle for the work of the John Grieve Centre for Policing and Community safety today.
-All the staffs working at the Centre subscribe to Grieve’s vision for police/community co-operation and joint working.
-They take his work forward through undergraduate and postgraduate teaching programmes, policy development, research and consultancy; both in the UK and abroad.
+All the staff working at the Centre subscribe to Grieve’s vision for police/community co-operation and joint working.
+They take his work forward through undergraduate and postgraduate teaching programmes, policy development, research and consultancy, both in the UK and abroad.